-The submitted BSA application is reviewed by Nature Markets and Offsets (NMO).
+The submitted BSA application is reviewed by DCCEEW.
 The proposed management actions and details of the BSA are therefore established independently of the credit sale to the BCT.
-This means that the BCT's earlier review of the Business case to inform its decision to enter a CSA has no bearing on the subsequent review of the BSA application by NMO.
+This means that the BCT's earlier review of the Business case or draft or finalised BSSAR to inform its decision to enter a CSA has no bearing on the subsequent review of the BSA application by DCCEEW.

 Landholders will need to demonstrate that adequate progress is being made to establish the BSA.
 The required timeframes will be specified in the CSA.
-Table 2 provides an example of these timeframes.
+Table 3 provides an example of these timeframes.
 If satisfactory progress is not occurring in accordance with the CSA, then the CSA may be terminated.

-Table 2: Example of timeframes for landholders to establish a BSA
+Table 3: Example of timeframes for landholders to establish a BSA ---------- --

-Documents to be provided to the BCT Required date Evidence of engagement of an accredited assessor to prepare a BSSAR Two calendar months following signing of the credit sale agreement Evidence of submission of an application to enter into a BSA Six calendar months following signing of the credit sale agreement Note: The above timeframes for submitting an application are examples and final timeframes will b
+Documents to be provided to the BCT Required date Evidence of engagement of an accredited assessor to prepare a BSSAR Two calendar months following signing of the credit sale agreement Evidence of submission of an application to enter into a BSA Six calendar months following signing of the credit sale agreement

-The above timeframes for submitting an application are examples and final timeframes will be specified in the CSA.
+Note: The above timeframes for submitting an application are examples and final timeframes will be specified in the CSA.